 Domestic Workers

-You work hard and deserve the full protection of the law — including access to UIF when you need it most.
+You work hard and deserve the full protection of the law — including access to UIF and COIDA when you need it most.

 • Understand your legal rights